EARLY YEARS FOUNDATION STAGE covering all children from birth to age 5 years

 - expressive arts and design.

 Upon joining Poppetts we will discuss in detail how we use the EYFS to assess, plan and provide learning opportunities for your child.
-We will show you the documentation we use, when and how we communicate with you and how we work together with you to achieve the best possible outcomes for your child.
-This communication includes informal chats, formal ‘parents meetings’, ‘Development Matters’ documents, ‘Next Step Profile’ documents, Learning Journals of photos and activities completed and a Formal Assessment between the ages of 2-3 years.
+You can use the Parentzone app to view daily information about your child.
+We will show you all the documentation we use, when and how we communicate with you and how we work together with you to achieve the best possible outcomes for your child.
+This communication includes informal chats, ‘Development Matters’ documents, ‘Next Step Profile’ documents, Learning Journals of photos and activities completed and a Formal Assessment between the ages of 2-3 years.
 This may all sound complicated but we discuss them all fully with you and they are available to view at any time.